anuraj-rp/anuraj-rp.github.io/_posts/2024-12-06-tumbller-cryptobot-architecture.md

 ### Software

-The broad software system design of the farcaster frame-v1 with payment gate is shown below.
+A bird's eye view of the software stack to control the robots with farcaster frame-v1 and paybot payment gate is shown below.

 <figure>
     <a href="/assets/images/blog/2024-12-06-cryptobot-tumbller-fcframe.png"><img src="/assets/images/blog/2024-12-06-cryptobot-tumbller-fcframe.png"></a>